mallochine/jarvis2/README.md

 ### j \<bookmark\>

 Go to the directory corresponding to the bookmark.
+(Credits to jsks for significantly simplying the code here.).

 ```bash
 aguo@unix1:~$ j ml